-If your Whirlpool 29 inch electric dryer is not heating.
+If your problem is a not heating Whirlpool 29 inch electric dryer.
 You will need to check the following parts until you find out the part that needs to be replace to fix the dryer.

 Here I am going to give you a brief description of the parts you need to check, and below you will have the links to the pages with the videos that will show you how the repair is done.